 Look for pet-friendly activities.
 Many area dog parks, shelters, rescues and pet daycare facilities offer a variety of pet-friendly activities during the holidays.
 It’s a great opportunity to include your more outgoing pet in fun activities outside the home.

 Be prepared in case of an emergency.
-You should always have an emergency plan just in case something happens with your pet.
+You should always have an emergency plan just in case something happens to your pet.

 - Know where the closest 24-hour emergency veterinary hospital is located and the best route to get there.